camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 If the request fails due to a missing, invalid, or mismatching redirection URI, or if the client identifier is missing or invalid, the authorization server MUST NOT automatically redirect the user-agent and SHOULD inform the resource owner of the error.
 For instance, the authorization server MAY display a message to the user describing the problem.

-In other cases, the authorization server redirects the user-agent to the provided client redirection URI using the HTTP status code `302-Found` and includes the following `error` code parameter within the response:
+In other cases, as defined in [OIDC Authentication Error Response Section](https://openid.net/specs/openid-connect-core-1_0.html#AuthError), the authorization server redirects the user-agent to the provided client redirection URI using the HTTP status code `302-Found` and includes the following `error` code parameter within the response:

 |         Error Code          | Scenario                                                                                                                                                                                                                                                                                                                                      |